selimkuzucu/ULC-CENG502/README.md

 ![Screenshot 2023-06-18 at 21 41 25](https://github.com/selimkuzucu/ULC-CENG502/assets/56355561/1d7bbae3-c668-4981-b250-34073a4ec724)

+Figure 2.
 The pseudocode for the EULC module of the proposed framework